AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 #### Retries parameters {#retries-parameters}

 Temporarily undelivered messages are subject to an automatic retry.
+For more on this, see [Retries after a delivery temporary failure](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

 >[!IMPORTANT]
   >
   >Once upgraded to the [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html), the **Retries** settings in Campaign are ignored.
-The **[!UICONTROL Max. number of retries]** (how many retries should be performed the day after the send is started) and the **[!UICONTROL Retry period]** (minimum delay between retries) are managed by the Enhanced MTA, based on how well an IP is performing both historically and currently at a given domain.
+The **[!UICONTROL Retry period]** (minimum delay between retries) and the **[!UICONTROL Max. number of retries]** (how many retries should be performed the day after the send is started) are managed by the Enhanced MTA, based on how well an IP is performing both historically and currently at a given domain.

 <!--This section indicates how many retries should be performed the day after the send is started ( **[!UICONTROL Max. number of retries]** ) and the minimum delay between retries ( **[!UICONTROL Retry period]** ).